-- 6.1.1 Once the shortlist of options has been agreed, the next stage involves carrying out more in-depth appraisal.
-There are different aspects of this process, some of which lend themselves more to the involvement of patients, carers and the public than others.
-Elements such as financial appraisal, which involves analysing the costs of the options, and sensitivity analysis, which involves testing assumptions underlying the advantages of different options, are processes which are technical in nature and require specialist expertise.
-It is very important that patients, carers and the public: understand how these aspects fit into the overall process; are provided with clear information and explanations about the outcomes; and have opportunities to raise any questions that they may have. - 6.1.2 Patients, carers and the public can play an important role in the assessment of non-financial costs and benefits.
-When weighing up and comparing different options, it is crucial not just to consider costs and benefits that can be measured in money terms, but also to consider other important factors that are not capable of being measured in this way. - 6.1.3 Some Boards have also involved the public in risk assessment in relation to the options, and have included this element alongside the weighted scoring process. - 6.1.4 One of the general principles underpinning option appraisal is that it should be proportionate.
+- 6.1.2 Individual people and communities of people can play an important role in the assessment of non-financial costs and benefits.
+When weighing up and comparing different options, it is crucial not just to consider costs and benefits that can be measured in money terms, but also to consider other important factors that are not capable of being measured in this way. - 6.1.3 Some NHS boards and Integration Joint Boards have also involved people in risk assessment in relation to the options, and have included this element alongside the weighted scoring process. - 6.1.4 One of the general principles underpinning option appraisal is that it should be proportionate.
 In small, less complex service changes, this may mean that it is appropriate to use simple techniques to assess non-financial factors, which could involve simply listing and describing them.
 However, service changes are often complex, and may well require more robust and sophisticated techniques and approaches.
 The term 'multi-criteria analysis' is used to describe such techniques, and guidance on these can be found in The Green Book and in Scottish Government guides.
 Weighted scoring is the technique that should be used in cases of major service change. - 6.1.5 Weighted scoring typically involves a number of steps: - Developing and agreeing a set of benefit criteria These are all of the factors that are relevant and important to the project, but which cannot be measured in money terms.
 Each of the criteria should have a clear definition or key features to ensure that everyone has a shared understanding of what each covers.
-Care should be taken to avoid overlap between different criteria.

-- Ranking the criteria This involves deciding the order of importance of the criteria and ranking them accordingly. - Giving each of the criteria a 'weighting' This is designed to show the relative importance of each of the criteria.
+Care should be taken to avoid overlap between different criteria. - Ranking the criteria This involves deciding the order of importance of the criteria and ranking them accordingly. - Giving each of the criteria a 'weighting' This is designed to show the relative importance of each of the criteria.
 The simplest way of doing this is to express each of the weights as a percentage, so that the total equals 100%.
-Reasons for giving differing weights should be recorded to show why one is considered more important than another. - Scoring the options This involves assessing each of the options on the short list against each of the criteria, and scoring accordingly.
+Reasons for giving differing weights should be recorded to show why one is considered more important than another. - Scoring the options This involves assessing each of the options on the short-list against each of the criteria, and scoring accordingly.
 Scoring is usually carried out according to an agreed scale, for example 0 to 10, where 0 would represent that the option did not offer any benefits at all in relation to the criteria, and 10 would mean that it offered the maximum possible benefits.
 It is essential that there is a shared understanding about the level of benefits that each point on the scale represents. - Calculating weighted scores This involves multiplying the score for each of the criteria by the weight that was previously assigned to it.
 This is done for every option, and the scores are totalled to give the overall weighted score for each one.

-6.2 Why Involve Patients, Carers and the Public in Weighted Scoring?
+6.2 Why Involve Patients, Carers and Communities in Weighted Scoring?